Gu-Youngfeng/MarkDownEditor/README.md

 ### **10. Footnote**
-When we want to explain some terms or events, we can use foornote which recored in the bottom of the pages. using `[^ ]` to keep note.
+When we want to explain some terms or events, we can use footnote which record in the bottom of the pages. using `[^ ]` to keep note.

 ```markdown
 We want to reference a paper [^1] here.